5 minutes

 Group by primary key

-ing an SQL relation, additional constraints are applied to what
+When GROUPing an SQL relation, additional constraints are applied to what

 columns can be used elsewhere in the query.
 Grouping keys can be referred